The Van Meter/Hite Grants

 Rappahannock and Potowmack:With the courses of the rivers Rappahannock and Potowmack, in Virginia, as surveyed according to order in the years 1736 & 1737

-By 1734, before completion of the survey ordered by the Privy Council, the Secretary of the colony processed surveys covering 42,289 acres for the Van Meter grant acquired by Hite.
-Colonial officials decided Hite had recruited a sufficent number of settlers to be entitled to the 100,000 acre grant as well.
-The parcels had to be surveyed by the end of 1735, but the Council granted a two-year extension to the end of 1738.
+By 1734, before completion of the survey ordered by the Privy Council, the Secretary of the Virginia colony processed surveys covering 42,289 acres for the Van Meter grant acquired by Hite.
+Colonial officials decided Hite had recruited a sufficient number of settlers to be entitled to the 100,000 acre grant as well.
+The parcels originally had to be surveyed by the end of 1735, but the Council granted a two-year extension amd set a new deadline at the end of 1738.

 Hite's land sales were profitable.
 He charged 3 pounds/100 acres, which was six times the 10 shillings/100 acres that Fairfax would have charged the settlers.
-He managed to sell to some settlers who had arrived on their own initiative, and could have chosen to purchase from Lord Fairfax.
+He managed to sell to some settlers who had arrived on their own initiative, settlers who could have chosen to purchase from Lord Fairfax.

-Hite gave his buyers a commitment (bond) that his title to their land would be validated if challenged by Lord Fairfax, colonial officials, or others with land claims in the area.
-He also allowed his customers to survey the most-productive lands, bending property lines however they wished to include springs and bottomlands but exclude low-value acres with low soil fertility.
+One reason they purchased from Hite was because he gave his buyers a commitment (bond) that his title to their land would be validated if challenged by Lord Fairfax, colonial officials, or others with land claims in the area.
+He also allowed his customers to survey the most-productive lands, bending property lines however they wished to include springs and bottomlands while excluding low-value acres with low soil fertility.

 The colonial governor and Council probably expected their land orders to the Van Meters, Hite, and McKay to be converted into grants of large, contiguous blocks of land as was done by William Beverley, Benjamin Borden, Alexander Ross and Morgan Bryan.
 With the large land orders:14

 Lord Fairfax came in person to Virginia in 1735-37.
-From his perspective, colonial officials had no authority to dispose of land within the boundaries of Lord Fairfax's grant.
-Hite and those who purchased land from him were trespassing, along with others who received large land orders or minor grants from the colonial government in Williamsburg.
+From his perspective, colonial officials had no authority to dispose of land to people like Hite within the boundaries of the Fairfax Grant.
+Lord Fairfax considered Hite and those who purchased land from him to be trespassing squatters.
+So were others who received large or minor land grants from the colonial government in Williamsburg.
+Titles were unclear.
 Those who did not buy land from Lord Fairfax's personal land agent risked lawsuits forcing their "ejectment" (eviction).

-In 1736, Lord Fairfax personally notified the governor and Council that he objected to the colony issuing any land orders or patents for property within the Northern Neck proprietary grant boundaries.15
+In 1736, Lord Fairfax personally notified the governor and Council that he objected to the colony issuing any land orders or patents for property within the Northern Neck proprietary grant boundaries.
+The "caveat" entered by Lord Fairfax was intended to prevent the colony from issuing a patent (land deed) which would officially transfer title of a parcel.15

 Within the exterior boundaries of the Van Meter and Hite/McKay land orders defined by the Shenandoah, Opequon, and Potomac rivers, the first settlers selected small parcels of high-quality land.
-The business practices of Hite and McKay were informal, and they allowed land purchasers to direct the surveyors.
-Those purchasers told surveyors to shape boundaries in order to maximize high-quality land such as springs and river terraces with rich alluvial soil.
+The business practices of Hite and McKay were informal and "customer friendly;" they allowed land purchasers to direct the surveyors.
+Purchasers told surveyors to shape boundaries to maximize the acreage of high-quality land.
+Later purchasers would have to select parcels without springs for watering livestock, or flat river terraces with rich alluvial soil for growing crops.

-There were few surveyors available to work west of the Blue Ridge.
+There were few surveyors available to work west of the Blue Ridge, and all official plats had to be signed by a surveyor licensed by the county.
 No county courts managed activities west of the Blue Ridge until 1735, when Orange County was established.
-Spotsylvania County surveyor George Hume refused to work west of the mountains, so Governor Gooch appointed Robert Brooke as special surveyor.
-Brooke was surveyor for Essex County, and was searching for land for himself.
+Spotsylvania County surveyor George Hume refused to work west of the mountains, so Governor Gooch appointed Robert Brooke as a special surveyor.
+Brooke was surveyor for Essex County, far to the east, but was searching for land for himself.

-He and his successors allowed land claimants great flexibility in defining boundaries, and that approach made them popular with land claimants.
-Brooke stopped surveying in 1738 only after the Orange County surveyor complained about his practices.
+Brooke and his successors allowed land claimants great flexibility in defining boundaries, and that approach made them popular with land claimants.
+Brooke stopped surveying in 1738 only after the Orange County surveyor complained about his practices.16

 until Orange County was created at the start of 1735, no county surveyor had official responsibility for the land claimed by Jost Hite and others west of the Blue Ridge